Reverse Cap Rate Calculator Property Value

 Maximizing Your Property's Exit Value

 The most effective way to increase property value is through NOI expansion.
 Because value is a multiple of income, every dollar you save in operating expenses or gain in additional rent is multiplied by the inverse of the cap rate.
 In a 5% cap rate market, every $1.00 increase in NOI adds $20.00 to your property value.
-This is the essence of the 'Value-Add' investment strategy.
+This reverse cap rate relationship also works in the other direction: if market cap rates expand from 5% to 6%, the same NOI supports a lower value.
+Use this calculator to stress-test both NOI improvements and exit cap rate risk before you set a purchase offer or sale target.

 How to Use